 Internal triggers, on the other hand, are impulses that come from within.
-Memories, situations and emotions tell us what to do next.
+Memories, situations, and emotions tell us what to do next.
 For example, seeing a beautiful sunset, a celebrity or even an old friend can cause some people to take a photo and post it on social media.
-These habit forming internal triggers are responsible for the success of many products and are key drivers for many companies.
+These habit-forming internal triggers are responsible for the success of many products and are key drivers for many companies.

 Think back to psychology 101, you will likely remember Ivan Pavlov and his dogs.
 Pavlov trained his dogs to respond by salivating at the sound of a bell.
 The procedure which we now know as classical conditioning, begin by ringing a bell before feeding time.
 Soon the dogs began to respond just by ring the bell.

-Now lets look at some digital applications…
+Now let’s look at some digital applications…

 Call to action

-Every call to action button, graphic link or text which guides a web user to complete an action is an external trigger.
-Small adjustments in the copy, position, size and even color can create massive changes in conversion rates.
-For example, Black and Decker saw a 17% increase in their click through rate by using “Buy now” instead of “Shop now”.
+Every call to action button, graphic link, or text which guides a web user to complete an action is an external trigger.
+Small adjustments in the copy, position, size, and even color can create massive changes in conversion rates.
+For example, Black and Decker saw a 17% increase in their click-through rate by using “Buy now” instead of “Shop now”.

 Home screen app icons

-We touch our phone nearly 3,000 times and unlock it up to 80 time a day.
+We touch our phone nearly 3,000 times and unlock it up to 80 times a day.
 Each time you unlock your phone you are greeted with a grid full of external triggers.
 Red badges with numbers signaling missed notifications express a sense of urgency.

 Push notifications can have a similar effect with open rates of up to 80%.
-Well timed, well designed push notifications tend to spark alot of curiosity.
+Well-timed, well-designed push notifications tend to spark a lot of curiosity.
 Unless your the type of user that has hundreds of unread notifications on your home screen and in your email inbox.

-Remember the last time you were reminded of a new update for an app that you forgot you even had?
+Remember the last time you were reminded of a new update for an app that you forgot you ever had?
 Using push notifications and emails to notify users of strategically planned updates can be part of your marketing and retention strategy.

 Sign up for a web app and get welcomed to the product by an automated email.
 User interactions within a web app or even a website can activate time-based conditional triggers in the form of transactional emails.
-IBM conducted an email marketing study and found out that transactional emails have a 116% higher open rate then marketing emails because they are personalized and are typically expected.
+IBM conducted an email marketing study and found out that transactional emails have a 116% higher open rate than marketing emails because they are personalized and are typically expected.